Executive Physical Team

-Dr. Pirruccello is the medical director of Laboratory Information Systems, Core Laboratory and Regional Pathology services at The Nebraska Medical Center.
+Dr. Pirruccello is the medical director of Laboratory Information Systems, Core Laboratory and Regional Pathology services at Nebraska Medicine.
 He is a professor in the department of Pathology and Microbiology for UNMC and the author of several scientific articles, chapter in books and education materials.
 He is a member of the Nebraska Association of Pathologist, American Society for Clinical Pathology, College of American Pathology, International Society for Analytical Cytometry, Clinical Cytometry Society and the International Society for Laboratory Hematology.

 Dr. Porter is a professor of medicine, distinguished chair of the Cardiology department of Internal Medicine and Cardiology at UNMC.
-He also serves as the director of the non-invasive Cardiology laboratory at The Nebraska Medical Center.
+He also serves as the director of the non-invasive Cardiology laboratory at Nebraska Medicine.
 Dr. Porter has received numerous research and seed grants and has authored and co-author of over 100 scientific papers.
 He has several patents and has been selected as one of the Top Teachers in Internal Medicine for the past nine years.
 He is a popular presenter and invited speaker and sits on the board of directors for the Good News Bears Club, an inner city youth ministry program.

 Dr. Reyes is a Cardiologist with over 12 years of experience.
 He is a graduate of Creighton University in Omaha, Neb. where he also completed his internship, residency and fellowship.
 Dr. Reyes is certified by the American Board of Internal Medicine in Cardiovascular Disease.
 He is also a fellow of the American College of Cardiology.

-Dr. Smith is currently chief medical officer for The Nebraska Medical Center in Omaha.
+Dr. Smith is currently chief medical officer for Nebraska Medicine in Omaha.
 He serves as the medical director for Executive Physical program.
 Dr. Smith joined the medical center in 1997 after being in private practice since 1980 As chief medical officer, his responsibilities are to serve as the liaison between the physician staff and administration.
 In addition, Dr. Smith oversees the quality improvement initiatives at the hospital.
 Prior to moving into an administrative role, Dr. Smith served as the medical director for Respiratory Therapy at Clarkson Hospital from 1989 to 1997.
 He also established the Sleep Center at the former Clarkson Hospital in 1987.
 Dr. Smith was born in Kansas and received all of his education from the University of Kansas in Lawrence and the medical center in Kansas City, Kan.

 Dr. Stahl is the chief medical officer for Bellevue Medical Center.
 He is in private practice as a consultant in pulmonary disease, medical direction and healthcare facility design.
-Dr. Stahl is president of Clarkson Regional Health Services and a board member of The Nebraska Medical Center and Bellevue Medical Center.
+Dr. Stahl is president of Clarkson Regional Health Services and a board member of Nebraska Medicine and Bellevue Medical Center.
 He is board certified in Internal Medicine, Pulmonary Medicine and Critical Care.
 He holds certification in Hyperbaric Medicine.